medialab/fonio/src/helpers/clipboardUtils/__mocks__/README.md

 }
 ```

-## Mocked data for paste from outside fonio
+## pasteOutsideTests.json (mocked data for paste from outside fonio)

 ```
   {
-    name, // test name
+    name, // name of test case
     html, // html text copied from outside resources, // exist resources in story
     expectedResourcesToAdd, // number of resources retrieved from html